stfc/PSyclone/doc/user_guide/transformations.rst

 ---

 It is currently not possible for PSyclone to output SIR code without using a script.
-Examples of such scripts are given in example 4 for the NEMO API.
-Whilst there are no transformations relating to the generation of the SIR, a script is associated with transformations and it is possible that transformations could be useful in the future e.g. to mark which bits of code should be optimised using the dawn tool.
+Two examples of such scripts are given in example 4 for the NEMO API, one of which includes transformations to remove PSyIR intrinsics (as the SIR does not support them).